UK's Boris Johnson apologizes over Zaghari-Ratcliffe gaffe

 London (CNN)British Foreign Secretary Boris Johnson has been forced to apologize for a gaffe that campaigners fear could worsen the situation for a British-Iranian woman imprisoned in Tehran.

-Johnson told the British Parliament he was sorry for suggesting that Nazanin Zaghari-Radcliffe had been teaching journalists during a visit to the country in 2016, when she was arrested.
-Zaghari-Radcliffe was in Iran on holiday, he said.
+Johnson told the British Parliament he was sorry for suggesting that Nazanin Zaghari-Ratcliffe had been teaching journalists during a visit to the country in 2016, when she was arrested.
+Zaghari-Ratcliffe was in Iran on holiday, he said.

 "That was the sole purpose of her visit," Johnson told the House of Commons on Monday.

-"I apologize to Mrs Zaghari-Radcliffe and her family if I inadvertently caused them any further anguish."
+"I apologize to Mrs. Zaghari-Ratcliffe and her family if I inadvertently caused them any further anguish."

 Johnson had corrected his remarks to a British parliamentary committee last week.
 He originally said that Zaghari-Ratcliffe had been teaching journalists in Iran, but he later clarified that she was in the country visiting relatives.